2021 – 2025 (expected)

 Yale-NUS College, Singapore

 ‘Addressing the Ghosts in the Gallery’.
-The ways of Archiving: Practices, Conditions and Discourses around the Study of Arts and Culture.
-Universidad Autónoma de Madrid, Madrid.
+Paper presented at The Ways of Archiving: Practices, Conditions and Discourses around the Study of Arts and Culture International Workshop.
+Universidad Autónoma de Madrid.
 12 September 2022.

 ‘Addressing the Ghosts in the Gallery’.
-Recovering Pasts, Producing Futures Conference.
-Birkbeck, University of London, London.
+Paper presented at Recovering Pasts, Producing Futures Conference.
+Birkbeck, University of London.
 22 June 2022.

 ‘National Gallery and the Colonial Past’.
-Institutions and the Colonial Past Workshop.
-King’s College London, London.
+Paper presented at Institutions and the Colonial Past Workshop.
+King’s College London.
 20 May 2022.

 ‘Tiger of Malaya & The Last Gap: Historical Narratives & Contested Memories’.
-Artist-Intellectual Dialogue Series.
-Department of Chinese Studies, National University of Singapore, Singapore.
+Invited speaker at Artist-Intellectual Dialogue Series.
+National University of Singapore.
+Online.
 6 May 2021.

 Solo Exhibitions and Performances